ulyssies/ulyssies/README.md

 I like to build things.
 Agentic AI tools, data pipelines, full-stack apps, I enjoy taking problems I come across on my day to day and creating a solution that eases the process.
 MS Analytics student at Georgia Tech and CS grad from Georgia State, Cum Laude.

-Currently working in data operations at Shiplify while independently building and deploying projects on the side.
-Recent work includes an autonomous job matching agent, an AI news podcast generator, and a Telegram nutrition tracker powered by Claude Vision — all live, all built solo.
-Looking for the next idea to turn into an app or service.

 ---

 ### Tech Stack